ivangfr/springboot-rsocket-webflux-aop/README.md

 - **movie-server**

-  Open a new terminal and, inside `springboot-rsocket-webflux-aop` root folder, run one of the following commands
+  Open a new terminal and, inside `springboot-rsocket-webflux-aop` root folder, run one of the following profile's command

   | Profile           | Command                                                                                           |
   | ----------------- | ------------------------------------------------------------------------------------------------- |